-The matching algorithms are usually implemented by assignment algorithm [187], finding subgraph isomorphism [188, 189] or edit-distance algorithm [190].
-The shock segmentation and matching algorithms are complex and sensitive to noise.
+The matching algorithms of the shock graph representations are formulated as assignment algorithms [186], finding subgraph isomorphism [187, 188] or edit-distance algorithms [189].
+The shock segmentation and matching algorithms are computationally expensive and sensitive to noise.
 A further simplification of the Shock Graph into a rooted tree structure, called Shock Tree, is usually employed to reduce the matching procedure complexity.
 Unfortunately, this representation is not valid for shapes with holes in them.
-An alternative shock graph representation is introduced in [191], where shock graph nodes nodes correspond to the shock sequence forming a skeleton branch, and links represent the adjacency between branches.
+An alternative shock graph representation is introduced in [190], where shock graph nodes nodes correspond to the shock sequence forming a skeleton branch, and links represent the adjacency between branches.